The potential of BSG

 Good Health and Well-being

-BSG is high in fibres and proteins, so it’s not only for necessary sustenance, but also a super food.
-It’s good for global health and every part of the nutritious barley is used.
+BSG is high in fibres and proteins, so it’s not only for necessary sustenance, but also a nutritious food for children to increase resistance and growth.
+It contributes to prevention or recovery of illnesses and every part of the nutritious barley is used.

 Clear water and sanitation

 BSG initially contains up to 80% water, which is currently also wasted.
 By separating it from the spent grains, we take care of a valuable source of clean water too.

 Responsible Consumption and Production

 At Agrain® our mission is to market better food, made with respect for the environment.
 Each Agrain® product must show there are still valuable alternatives to discarding by-products.
 In addition, our current production has a lower CO2 emission than similar protein-fibre rich ingredients such as Quinoa and Millet and a substantially lower impact than other protein rich product such as meat, dairy and eggs.